steven-repositories/Clean.Architecture.API/README.md

 # TAN_10042024

-This application is a RESTful web service application that securely processes uploaded files by using API Key-based security mechanism that is built on top of ASP.NET Core.
+This application is a RESTful web service that securely processes uploaded files by using API Key-based security mechanism that is built on top of ASP.NET Core.

 This also provides an example for generating basic report for all the files uploaded.